sentrionic/ValkyrieApp/README.md

 ## Installation

-You will need Flutter Version 2 to run this app.

-This app was created and tested on `Flutter 2.10.3` and `Dart 2.16.1` .
+This app was created and tested on `Flutter 3.0.0` and `Dart 2.17.0` .

 ```
 git clone https://github.com/sentrionic/ValkyrieApp.git